-This smoky potato bacon corn chowder recipe is the ultimate in comfort food.
+This smoky potato bacon corn chowder recipe is the ultimate comfort food.
 Loaded with healthy veggies, some beer, and bacon, the whole family will love it.
 If the beer has you worried it's ok, all the alcohol is cooked out before serving, the beer is here for flavor!
-Enjoy this PEI corn chowder cooked over a fire while camping,(as I have done here), or make it in your kitchen at home, on a cool day.
+Enjoy this PEI corn chowder cooked over a fire while camping, (as I have done here), or make it in your kitchen at home, on a cool day.

-I grew up in Nova Scotia where the quintessential "Indian Summer" in late September - early October always conjure up visions of hearty soups and chowders, and time spent around a campfire in the woods.
+I grew up in Nova Scotia where the quintessential "Indian Summer" in late September - early October always conjures up visions of hearty soups and chowders, and time spent around a campfire in the woods.
 In Prince Edward Island around this time of year, you will start seeing corn fields come to maturity and the farmers out harvesting straw and hay.
-What time then to make corn chowder at home!
+What time then to make corn chowder at home?

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.